One of the Nation’s Largest Celery Growers

 The app also helps the team see what absolutely needs to happen during each phase before the project can move forward.
 All the relevant assignments and tasks are built into the app and surfaced on the phase page.

 Since there was previously no official way to submit a concept, to get something into the queue for consideration, you’d just have to know who to talk to.
 The app helped create a streamlined, transparent way for sales reps, account managers, chemists, growers, and other teammates to contribute concepts and feedback they’d get from out in the field.
-Creating one central place for all product innovation made it way easier for employees all across The Farm to collaborate on new ideas.
+Creating one central place for all product innovation made it way easier for employees all across the organization to collaborate on new ideas.

-By formalizing their product innovation process and building a highly usable platform on which to execute it, the The Farm’s R+D team has the ability to surface insight into all sorts of questions: What percentage of new concepts make it to market?
+By formalizing their product innovation process and building a highly usable platform on which to execute it, the R+D team has the ability to surface insight into all sorts of questions: What percentage of new concepts make it to market?
 Which department submits the most viable ideas?
 How long does each CREATE phase take?
 At what stage do most new concepts get rejected?
 Why?

 Making a case for custom software